elstamey/bootstrapping_legacy/Bootstrapping Legacy.md

 ### How to Organize the work

-- Research shows all that can/should to be done
+- Use your Research

+- Prioritize the needs

 - Scope the work you are agreeing to do

 -- example